ml4a/ml4a.github.io/_guides/ConvnetClassifier.md

 ## Setup and training considerations
 ConvnetClassifier is a very versatile application that can be used in a wide variety of setups.
-However, to optimise correct classification, some simple rules of thumbs are:
+However, to optimize correct classification, some simple rules of thumbs are:

 * Ensure variety in your training data: Say you want to classify whether someone is holding an object in their hands, try to record training samples that shows the person holding the object in different postures and positions, close to the camera, far from the camera, in both hands etc.